alexschimel/bsmeta/README.md

 |data|filesList|List of raw data files used in mosaic separated by semicolons|All files available
 |data|comments|Free text field|Very wide range of absorption coefficients in data

-The difference with the previous section is that the information here might be variable within the dataset, so while the information from the previous section could be just copied-and-pasted from the "acquisition metadata", this one may here need some adjustment by the author of the mosaic.
+The difference with the previous section is that the information here might be variable within the dataset, so while the information from the previous section could be just copied-and-pasted from the "acquisition metadata", this one here may need some adjustment by the author of the mosaic.
 For example, we include here the list of files that actually went into the mosaic, or the frequency used for the mosaic (the dataset may be multispectral).

-Writing settings here (frequency, acquisition mode) also emphasize the typical recommendation that backscatter mosaics be produced using data acquired in a constant setting.
+Writing key acquisition settings here (frequency, acquisition mode) also emphasize the typical recommendation that backscatter mosaics be produced using data acquired in a constant setting.

 ### 3. processing
 A section containing the basic information about the processing applied to the data to produce the mosaic: